jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

   (b) an adult member of an iwi whose mandated iwi organisation is a party; or (c) a mandated iwi organisation; or
   (d) an entity within Te Ohu Kai Moana Group.
-(3) In the case of a breach of section 173 or rules made under section 176, the Illegal Contracts Act 1970 does not apply.
+(3) In the case of a breach of section 173 or rules made under section 176, subpart 5 of Part 2 of the Contract and Commercial Law Act 2017 does not apply.

 ### Subpart 4 — Additional rules for quota sales and exchanges